artur-sak13/CS421/mps/mp6-scheme/README.md

 3. `Number`

     An integer.
 We do not support floating point in this MP.

+$~$

 4. `List`

-    A `List` is a list of values.
+    A `List` (that is, a "proper" Scheme list; keep reading!) is a list of values terminated by an empty proper list.
+Scheme _theoretically_ would define lists using _pairs_ recursively, like this: a proper list would be a pair with a single item on the left and another proper list on the right.
+As a base case, there would be the special empty list `()`, which might be called "nil" or "null".
+However, we can get a speed advantage by simply using Haskell's native lists to implement our version of Scheme lists.

+    In Scheme syntax, a proper list could be created like `(1 2 3)` or equivalently like `(1 .
+(2 .
+(3 . () )))` where the `.` is a pair separator.

 5. `DottedList`

-    A `DottedList` is a list of values ended by a non-null tail value (e.g. `(1 2 .
+    Because Scheme theoretically uses pairs to make lists, we have a dilemma: what if the "list" isn't formed correctly as described above?
+A `DottedList` potentially represents an "improper" list of values: it can be ended by some _non-null_ tail value (e.g. `(1 2 .
 3)`).
-    This distinction is an implementation detail for efficiency; dotted lists may occur as an intermediate state as a list is processed.

-    In Scheme, a list or a dotted list resembles a linked list, each cell of which is called a "cons cell".
-While we could totally define list as a chain of `Cons Val Val` and a `Null`, here we utilize Haskell's list data structure to reduce performance overhead and simplify the implementation of some primitive routines. *Linked lists are bad!*
+    This is theoretically what you would get in Scheme if you kept nesting pairs on the right side of pairs, but where the rightmost nested item was _not_ the empty list value, but some other value.
+    In our implementation using Haskell, we make a type distinction between these "improper" dotted lists and the "proper" null-terminated lists, defining separate constructors: the `DottedList` constructor allows the trailing non-null value to be specified explicitly.

+    This distinction allows us to utilize Haskell's native list data structure for better performance.
+This will also simplify our implementation of some other Scheme routines.

-    Just because `DottedList` resembles a linked list, lists and dotted lists that are constructed differently can be equivalent by value.
-We offer you a useful helper function - `flattenList`, which flattens a `DottedList` to the simplest form, which can be a `List` or a `DottedList`.
+    However, because `DottedList` might be used to provide a null list as the trailing value, lists and dotted lists that are constructed differently can be equivalent by value.
+    We offer you a useful helper function - `flattenList`, which flattens a `DottedList` to the simplest form, which might convert to a `List` or remain a `DottedList`.
 You will find it extremely useful when implementing primitive functions in the runtime.

-    Here are some examples illustrating the value equivalence of lists.
+    For example, here are the results of flattening some proper and improper lists.
+    The third example is improper, so it remains a dotted list after flattening.

     | Nested               | Flattened   |
     |----------------------|-------------|